-Each of Mr. Austin, Mr. Aldous and Ms. Lecouras also received 3,348 shares of performance-based vesting restricted stock, representing 70% of his or her total fiscal 2015 equity-based award.
-The number of shares of performance-based vesting restricted stock eligible to vest was based upon the Company's achievement of certain modified pro forma EPS performance targets for the 2015 fiscal year, adjusted to exclude expenses related to asset write-downs, litigation judgments or settlements, business acquisitions (including legal, due diligence and integration costs as well as transaction bonuses), stock compensation and certain other expenses that were not expected to be recurring.
-Performance-based restricted stock awarded in fiscal 2015 is either not earned, earned at 50% of the target award or earned at 100% of the target award; there is no upside above target payout and no interpolation/pro ration between levels of performance.
+Each of Mr. Austin, Mr. Aldous and Ms. Lecouras also received shares of performance-based vesting restricted stock, representing 50% of their total fiscal 2016 equity-based award.
+The respective numbers of shares of performance-based vesting restricted stock, at target, were: Mr. Austin - 6,813 shares; Mr. Aldous - 5,840 shares; and Ms. Lecouras - 4,866 shares.
+The number of shares of performance-based vesting restricted stock eligible to vest was based upon the Company's achievement of certain modified pro forma EPS performance targets for fiscal 2016, adjusted to exclude expenses related to asset write-downs, litigation judgments or settlements, effects of changes in tax law, accounting principles or other such laws or provisions affecting reported results, business acquisitions (including legal, due diligence and integration costs as well as transaction bonuses), stock compensation and certain other expenses that were not expected to be recurring.
+The Company measured its achievement of certain modified pro forma EPS performance targets over a one year period because the Compensation Committee believed it was more accurate to measure performance on an annualized basis in light of the continuous evolution and growth of the Company's business.

+Performance-based restricted stock awarded in fiscal 2016 is either not earned, earned at 50%, 75%, 100%, 125% or 150% of the target award; there is no interpolation/pro ration between levels of performance.
 The applicable modified pro forma EPS goals are set forth below:

 % of Target

-Modified Pro Forma Award
+Modified Pro Forma EPS Performance Award Earned

-EPS Performance Earned

-\$0.73 or greater 100%
+\$0.90 or greater 150%

+0.875 to 0.899 125%

+\$0.85 to \$0.874 100%

+\$0.825 to \$0.849 75%

-\$0.63 to \$0.72 50%
+\$0.80 to \$0.824 50%

-Less than \$0.63 0%
+Less than \$0.80 0%

-Following the end of the 2015 fiscal year, the Compensation Committee determined the extent to which such performance targets were achieved and, based on such determination, the number of shares of performance-based vesting restricted stock eligible to vest.
-The Company's modified pro forma EPS for 2015 was \$0.77, which resulted in 100% of the target award being earned, but subject to vesting; 25% of the target award was considered vested as of the determination date, and the remainder of the target award will vest in 25% increments on the first through third anniversary dates of the determination date, subject to the executive's continued service with the Company.
+Following the end of fiscal 2016, the Compensation Committee determined the extent to which such performance targets were achieved and, based on such determination, the number of shares of performance-based vesting restricted stock eligible to vest.
+The Company's modified pro forma EPS for 2016 was \$0.44, which resulted in 0% of the target award being earned.